Ty-Chen/libreactor-and-libproactor/README.md

 # libreactor-and-libproactor
-Little test for reactor and proactor pattern
+After reading paper about reactor and proactor pattern, I want to write them by myself.
+Though it's not a good thing to make wheels again and again ,but I still make this little test for reactor and proactor pattern.